Annual Report 2017

 Prerana is a Hindi/Sanskrit word for inspiration.
-Sikshana’s Prerana (inspiration) Model creates an environment where students receive incentives for engaging in learning, transcending the fear of failure, and engaging in structured learning and deliberate practice.
+Sikshana’s Prerana (inspiration) model creates an environment where students receive incentives for engaging in learning, transcending the fear of failure, and engaging in structured learning and deliberate practice.

 In 2015-16, 71% of students in class 7 in Sikshana supported schools achieved foundational math skills, as against 29% average for similar rural schools in Karnataka.
 That’s a 40+ point increase in performance.
-Similarly, there has been an ~30 point increase in students ability to read basic Kannada.
+Similarly, there has been an ~30 point increase in students able to read basic Kannada.

 Nirmaan as an organization is filling a huge gap in career guidance for students in the Indian education system.
 Through multiple projects like Vidya Helpline, Career Sathi, and Career Counselling workshops, Nirmaan is providing career counseling resources to students from rural communities in India.
 They are currently present in the states of Telangana, Andhra Pradesh, Karnataka, and Assam.
 A majority of students that they serve come from families of farmers in rural areas, or daily wage laborers.
 More than 50% of students have a yearly family income of less than Rs.
 50,000/- (roughly 780 USD).

 When I visited Nirmaan for the first time, the team from Bengaluru was visiting Hyderabad center for training purposes, as this is their first year running Vidya helpline in Karnataka.
 They thanked Nirmaan Hyderabad’s team for allowing them to shadow their work, and for showing them the nuances of tele-counseling.